ibm-cloud-architecture/refarch-integration/docs/service-mesh.md

 * do you need to support other protocol then HTTP
 * do you need to have multiple instance of the application

-When deploying a microservice to kubernetes it is recommended to use Ingress rule as presented above..
+When deploying a microservice to Kubernetes it is recommended to use Ingress rule as presented above..
 The following yaml file exposes the BFF service using ClusterIP:
 ```yaml
 apiVersion: v1
 kind: Service